Who We Are

 Each season, we produce shows for the general public.
 These productions are typically held on two successive weekend nights in both mid-January and mid-May.
 We are associated with GALA Choruses (more here) and attend their festivals as often as we can.
 For more information, email us at OutLoudChorus@gmail.com

 Darin is a native Michigander who grew up in the historic, picturesque town of Marshall.
 With an immense love for choral music, Darin followed his passion for singing to Michigan State University where he completed his Bachelor’s in Music Education.
 Following his time at MSU Darin served as the Director of Vocal Music at Tecumseh High School where he taught for seven years.
 During his time in Tecumseh, his choirs performed both locally and regionally, receiving numerous awards including being selected to perform at the prestigious Michigan Youth Arts Festival in 2017.
 As a singer, Darin has performed at major venues in the United States and abroad including Carnegie Hall, The Detroit Opera House, the American Choral Directors Association National Convention in Miami, and has performed contracts with Celebrity Cruises.
-Darin currently sings on staff at Christ Church Cranbrook in Bloomfield Hills and will serve in residence at the University of Exeter in Exeter, England this summer.
+Darin currently sings on staff at Christ Church Cranbrook in Bloomfield Hills and recently completed a residency at the University of Exeter in Exeter, England.
 Aside from music, Darin and his husband, Joey, reside in Sylvan Lake, Michigan where he enjoys spending time with his nieces and nephews, being on the lake, and gardening.

-Nicholas, pianist and vocal coach, has performed in Italy, Austria, Germany, and throughout the United States in venues such as the Kennedy Center for the Performing Arts, La Casa Verdi in Milan, Teatro Zuccari in Sant’Angelo in Vado, Romanischer Saal in Salzburg, Hill Auditorium, and the Steinway-Haus in Munich.
+Nicholas, accompanist & vocal coach, has performed in Italy, Austria, Germany, and throughout the United States in venues such as the Kennedy Center for the Performing Arts, La Casa Verdi in Milan, Teatro Zuccari in Sant’Angelo in Vado, Romanischer Saal in Salzburg, Hill Auditorium, and the Steinway-Haus in Munich.
+The summer of 2019, he attended the Merola Opera Program at the San Francisco Opera as one of four apprentice coaches chosen from around the world.
 He is currently a guest coach and pianist for the resident artists at Michigan Opera Theatre.
-Summer of 2019 finds Nich attending the Merola Opera Program at the San Francisco Opera as one of four apprentice coaches chosen from around the world.
+He is an alumnus of the CoOPERAtive program as well as of SongFest’s Professional Program.
 With strong roots in musical theatre, Nicholas has been music director for Broadway revues and has played and sung in famed New York cabaret theaters Don’t Tell Mama and The Duplex.
 He obtained a Bachelor of Music degree in Vocal Performance and Piano Performance from the Crane School of Music at SUNY Potsdam and a Master of Music in Collaborative Piano from the University of Michigan.
 He currently resides in Ann Arbor where he is pursuing a Specialist in Music in vocal coaching and collaboration under the tutelage of Martin Katz.

 Tamara’s drumming career has spanned more than 30 years.
 She has played in bands of many genres including; big band swing, country, R&B, jazz, blues and rock.
 At 18 she was hired by the Continental Theatre Company and toured the U.S. for 6 months.
 Her early adult years were spent in the Kansas City area where she played with many local folk/rock musicians which led to her first studio experience in 1983.
 In 1989 Tamara left her home state of Kansas to train as an audio engineer at The Full Sail Center for the Recording Arts (aka Full Sail University) in Orlando, Florida.
 This career change brought her to Michigan where she worked in the recording industry for 10 years at Ron Rose Productions in Southfield, Michigan.
 She was also part of an all female R&B band, “Bonnie and the Working Girls” which played regularly in the Detroit metro area.
 More recently she played in a blues and rock band “Tracy Mack and the Magic Land Band” In November Tamara started a new project, an 8 piece, small band playing jazz, latin and pop tunes.
 She also plays for Metro Detroit’s “Sing Out Detroit” Choir.